ddjukic/convergent_assignment/README.md

 just..

-bash ./run.sh
+'bash ./run.sh'

--- you can also bash ./run.sh to first see whats happening :D
+-- you can also 'bash ./run.sh --help' to first see whats happening :D